Personal profile

 Main research interests:

-• modern political thought (liberalism; civil society and the state; nationalism);
+- modern political thought (liberalism; civil society and the state; the theory and practice of democracy; nationalism);

-• My current focus is an intellectual biography of James Bryce, 1838-1922, historian, jurist, Liberal cabinet minister,Ambassador to Washington, humanitarian campaigner.
-This is supported by a Major Research Fellowship awarded by the Leverhulme Trust, 2020-23.
+I have recently completed a major intellectual biography of James Bryce, 1838-1922, historian, jurist, Liberal cabinet minister,Ambassador to Washington, humanitarian campaigner.
+This was supported by a Major Research Fellowship awarded by the Leverhulme Trust, 2020-23.
 Since Bryce was a quintessential polymath, this project engages with a wide range of themes including constitutional theory and comparative politics, public history and the organization of knowledge, and cultural diplomacy and the birth of the discipline of IR.
+It is centrally concerned with the relationship with liberalism and democracy, in Britain, the United States, and beyond.
+It was published by Princeton University Press in November 2025, under the title Liberal Worlds: James Bryce and the Democratic Intellect.
+For some reviews: Greg Conti in History of European Ideas and Stefan Collini in Dublin Review of Books.

 I belong to our research group on Political Cultures, which aims to develop innovative approaches to the history of politics, the state, and public policy.
-I also chair the University's Research Group on University History, which promotes research in the history of universities.
-We host a blog on university histories: this is currently offline but will be returning shortly.
+I also convene the University's Research Group on University History, an informal grouping which promotes research in the history of universities.

 My group